microsoft/restler-fuzzer/docs/user-guide/ImprovingCoverage.md

 One quick analysis of the grammar that can be done to check if a path parameter is set to '*fuzzstring*'.
 Such cases often require extra configuration, such as

 - setting a *restler_custom_payload* or *restler_custom_payload_uuid_suffix* for this parameter in the dictionary (see [FuzzingDictionary](FuzzingDictionary.md))
-- adding a *producer-consumer annotation* to retrieve the value from a response of a different request in he API (see [Annotations](Annotations.md)).
+- adding a *producer-consumer annotation* to retrieve the value from a response of a different request in the API (see [Annotations](Annotations.md)).

 In some cases, it is more convenient to analyze the grammar since it does not require invoking the API.
 However, for a complex API with many parameters, analyzing live logs rather than the grammar is recommended.